Insertion Sort in C, C++, Java: Code, Trace, Time Complexity

 j = j - 1

-arr[j + 1] = key // Insert key at correct position
+arr[j + 1] = key # drop key into its slot

 #include <stdio.h>